GwamakaCharles/flask_api/README.md

 #### Description

-The API exposes endpoints to fetch , update, create and delete movies from two database tables :
+The API exposes endpoints to fetch users from the database :

-The 'users' table has columns 'name' 'year' (year of release) and 'ratings'
+The 'users' table has column 'name'

 #### Endpoints